-- Server-capable administration nodes running the supported SGI Foundation Software and CXFS software are operational. - The CXFS client-only nodes have the appropriate platform-specific operating system software installed. - The reader is familiar with the information presented in the CXFS 6 Administration Guide for SGI InfiniteStorage and the platform's operating system and installation documentation.
+- Server-capable administration nodes (running the supported operating system and CXFS software) are operational. - The CXFS client-only nodes have the appropriate platform-specific operating system software installed. - The reader is familiar with the information presented in the CXFS 6 Administration Guide for SGI InfiniteStorage and the platform's operating system and installation documentation.